Sapienza-University-Rome/psi_pfl/README.md

 ## Environment setup

 The following instructions aim to help with the environment setup to execute the training.
-It is done using Anaconda, but it can be extended to any other Python distributor.
+It is done using Anaconda in Linux, but it can be extended to any other Python distributor and operating system.

-1. **Clone the repository**:
+1. **Clone the repository (or download the .zip folder)**:
    ```bash
    git clone https://github.com/Sapienza-University-Rome/psi_pfl.git
    cd psi_pfl